Heardine History, Family Crest & Coats of Arms

 Some of the Heardine family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Heardine family to the New World and Oceana
+Migration of the Heardine family

 In their new home, Scots found land and opportunity, and some even fought for their new freedom in the American War of Independence.
 Some, who remained loyal to the crown went north to Canada as United Empire Loyalists.
 In this century, the ancestors of both of these groups have begun recovering their illustrious national heritage through Clan societies and other Scottish historical organizations.
 Early immigration and passenger lists indicate many people bearing the Heardine name: Robert Harding who sailed to Boston Massachusetts in 1630; he was a Freeman and Captain of Artillery.
 In Newfoundland, William Harding, born in Bedford, England.
 An alleged deserter from the Battle of Waterloo, he settled in Collins Cove in the 19th century.